imdfaizuddin/Java-programs/Study/Notes 2.0/DB/Operators.md

 The `LIKE` operator is a powerful tool for searching and filtering data based on patterns.
 By combining it with wildcard characters (`%` and `_`), you can perform flexible and dynamic searches in your SQL queries.
 However, be mindful of its performance implications, especially when dealing with large datasets.

 ---

-This indexed version of your file includes a **Table of Contents** at the top, allowing users to navigate easily to specific sections.
-Let me know if you need further adjustments! 😊